estrogencat/EeveeIPA/README.md

 ## The History

-Several months ago, Spotilife, the only tweak to get Spotify Premium, stopped working on new Spotify versions.
+In January 2024, Spotilife, the only tweak to get Spotify Premium, stopped working on new Spotify versions.
 I decompiled Spotilife, reverse-engineered Spotify, intercepted requests, etc., and created this tweak.

+## Repositories

+You can add an official EeveeSpotify repository to your signing app to always stay up to date.
+See [Repositories](/Repositories).

 ## Restrictions